Thursday 15 December 2022

 4. 96% of nuclear spent fuel is recyclable.

-You have to be determined to find a problem with nuclear power to believe the waste issue is a major impediment.
+You have to be determined to find a problem with nuclear power in order to believe that nuclear waste is a problem.
+It’s not.
+And hasn’t been for some time.

 What do Greens and GA mean by “safety”?
 If they mean that any energy generation must be100% safe, then no method is safe.
 There is simply no way of generating electricity that is 100% safe